Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Trade Chakra

-State Bank of India
+State Bank Of India

 Structure and Organization

 The Banks Corporate Office is located at Mumbai.
-Its domestic operational area is divided in 14 Circles, each with one Local Head Office and a few Zonal and Regional Offices.
+Its domestic operational area is divided into 14 Circles, each with one Local Head Office and a few Zonal and Regional Offices.
 The Bank is present not just in the major metropolises of India but has wide reach in the villages of India.
 The Bank's top management consists of the Chairman, group executives for National Banking Group, Corporate Banking Group, International Banking Group and Associates & Subsidiaries, and four staff functionaries in charge of finance, credit, human resources & technology management and inspection & audit.

 The staff and functionaries at various levels have been delegated higher financial powers to ensure quicker decision making in credit areas and disposal of a large number of credit proposals at operating units' level.
 A committee approach has been adopted, both at the apex and circle levels, for sanction of large advances and loans.
 Keeping this in mind Central Office Credit Committee and Circle Credit Committees have been set up to ultimately ensure faster delivery.
 Credit and systemic risk processes have thus accordingly been restructured.
 Simplified and concise credit appraisal formats have been designed to ensure improvement in the quality of credit decisions, better quality of assets and reduction of Non Performing Assets or NPAs.